monpro/eCommerce/README.md

 #### the frontend is using jquery and bootstrap.
 Maybe refactor it using react + redux in the future.

 #### the backend is using spring + springmvc + mybatis + mysql.
 It could handle high concurrency and remain efficiency at same time

+TODO: use spring boot and vuejs to refactor the frontend and backend